travisdowns/travisdowns.github.io/_posts/2020-07-06-concurrency-costs.md

 What?
 That doesn't look too bad at all.
 In fact, it is only slightly worse than the level 2 crew, the fastest we've seen so far[^huh].

 The picture changes if we show the results for up to 6 threads, rather than just 4.
-Since I have 4 available cores[^noht], this means that not all the test threads will be ale to run at once:
+Since I have 4 available cores[^noht], this means that not all the test threads will be able to run at once:

 {% include carousel-svg-fig-2.html file="ts-6" alt="Increment Cost: Ticket Spin (Oversubscribed)"
 suffixes=uarches names=unames raw=uresults %}